sburns/advanced-redcap-interfaces/slides.md

 <br />

-Research often produces intermediary data that needs to be processed, the results of which should be stored in REDCap.

-How do we connect intermediate files to our analysis infrastructure?
+## How do we connect *intermediate* data to our analysis infrastructure?

 REDCap `file` fields!